Opus10/django-pgtransaction/README.rst

 Note that the ``retry`` argument will not work when used as a context manager.
 A ``RuntimeError`` will be thrown.

-By default, retries are only performed when ``psycopg2.errors.SerializationError`` or ``psycopg2.errors.DeadlockDetected`` errors are raised.
-Configure retried psycopg2 errors with ``settings.PGTRANSACTION_RETRY_EXCEPTIONS``.
+By default, retries are only performed when ``psycopg.errors.SerializationError`` or ``psycopg.errors.DeadlockDetected`` errors are raised.
+Configure retried psycopg errors with ``settings.PGTRANSACTION_RETRY_EXCEPTIONS``.
 You can set a default retry amount with ``settings.PGTRANSACTION_RETRY``.